khralovich/apartment_cost_regression/README.md

-# Apartments costs regression models
+# Apartments costs regression model

 This model considers several variables like size, type, condition, etc., to assess the expense of a specific living unit.
 For the learning purposes, I did not use Scikit-learn or any other libraries first.
 When the model was ready, I built the same but with Scikit-learn and then validated both with help of RMSE metric.